Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Abstract

 \section{Abstract}

-The joint transmit and pinching beamforming design for spectral efficiency (SE) and energy efficiency (EE) tradeoff in pinching-antenna systems (PASS) is proposed.
-Both PASS-enabled single- and multi-user communications are considered.
+The joint transmit and pinching beamforming design for spectral efficiency (SE) and energy efficiency (EE) tradeoff in pinching-antenna systems (PASS) is proposed, under practical channel and energy consumption models.
 In the single-user scenario, it is proved that the optimal pinching antenna (PA) positions are independent of the transmit beamforming.
 Based on this insight, a two-stage joint beamforming design is proposed.
-Specifically, in the first stage, an iterative closed-form refinement (ICR) scheme is proposed to align the phases of the received signals, based on which a PA placement framework is proposed.
-In the second stage, the closed-form solution for the optimal transmit beamformer is derived given the optimal PA positions.
+Specifically, in the first stage, a general PA placement framework is proposed for multi-waveguide systems.
+In the second stage, the closed-form solution for the optimal transmit beamformer is derived given the optimized PA positions.
 In the multi-user scenario, an alternating optimization (AO)-based joint beamforming design is proposed to balance the SE-EE performance while taking the quality-of-service (QoS) requirements into account.
 It is proved that the proposed AO-based algorithm is guaranteed to converge when no constraints are violated in PA placement subproblem.
-Numerical results demonstrate that: 1) the proposed algorithms significantly improve joint SE-EE performance with fast convergence speed; 2) the SE-EE tradeoff regime gap between PASS and conventional multi-antenna system widens as the number of PAs and service coverage increase.
+Numerical results demonstrate that: 1) the proposed algorithms effectively improve joint SE-EE performance; 2) PASS exhibits strong robustness against variations in the service area along the waveguide direction.